 The problem with identifying someone of Pakistani, Indian or Bangladeshi origin as ‘Asian’ is the absurd geographical and linguistic innaccuracy.
 Asia’s a huge continent, stretching from Turkey to the eastern edge of Russia.
 Three countries occupying about one twentieth of Asia’s land mass have hijacked the name of the whole continent.

 To be fair, ‘Asian’ probably originated as a careless contraction of the more accurate ‘south Asian‘, which refers to a geographic area comprising eight countries: Afghanistan, Bhutan, Nepal, Maldives, Sri Lanka, Pakistan, India and Bangladesh.
-‘South Asian’ is used in the UK mainly in print to mean Pakistani, Indian or Bangladeshi.
+‘South Asian’ is used in the UK mainly in the media to mean Pakistani, Indian or Bangladeshi.
 It’s not much used in everyday speech.

 Not long ago, Pakistan was India; and some people still think of ‘India’ – lazily or nostalgically – as the name of the region.
 Consequently, the most likely scenario for causing offence is inadvertently calling someone who happens to be of Pakistani origin ‘Indian’.